 The bail amounts in the Uniform Bail and Penalty Schedules are calculated by using the maximum county and emergency medical services penalty amount authorized by Government Code sections 76000 and 76000.5.
-When a court adopts countywide bail schedules under Penal Code section 1269b for felony, misdemeanor, and infraction offenses, the schedules should reflect the specific penalty assessments that apply to a particular county under Government Code sections 76000 and 76000.5.
+When a court adopts a countywide bail schedule under Penal Code section 1269b for infraction offenses, the local schedule should be adjusted to reflect the specific penalty assessments that apply to a particular county under Government Code sections 76000 and 76000.5.
+If a court does not have night or weekend sessions for traffic cases, the countywide bail schedule should omit the \$1 fee under Vehicle Code section 42006.
+The Safety Enhancement - Double Fine Zone schedule applies only to specific counties as expressly authorized by statute.